Convergence Analysis

 Parameters:

-• series_1 (list or np.array) – series_1 should converge toward series_2 (both must have the same length)
+• series_1 (list or np.array) – inflow flux series Q_in; the relative imbalance is normalized by this series, which should converge toward series_2 (both must have the same length)

-• series_2 (list or np.array) – series_2 should converge toward series_1 (both must have the same length)
+• series_2 (list or np.array) – outflow flux series Q_out; should converge toward series_1 (both must have the same length)

 • conv_constant (float) – a convergence constant to reach (default is 1.0)